These are the meditations and dialogues of a contemporary incarnation of Socrates, as composed by Brent Silby

 Happiness at the shopping mall?

 Yesterday I wandered through the shopping mall.
-It is like the Agora but it is indoors.
-As I walked through the mall I noticed something most peculiar.
-I was the only one smiling.
+It is something like the Agora, where I spent much of my time in Athens, but indoors.
+As I walked through the mall I noticed something most peculiar—I was the only one smiling.
 Everyone else seemed to be under pressure, rushed, and frowning.
-People even looked sad after paying for the item they had chosen to purchase.
-And I thought shopping was supposed to make people happy.
+People even looked sad after making their purchases.
+But I thought shopping was supposed to make people happy.

-If shopping makes people happy, and if people smile when they are happy, then I should expect people to be smiling at the mall.
+If shopping makes people happy, and if people smile when they are happy, then surely the mall should be full of smiling people.
 But this is not what I saw.
 So either shopping does not make people happy or people do not always smile when they are happy.
 I wonder which it is.

 Myself, I was very happy.
 As I wandered around taking note of everything I did not need, I realized that it doesn't take much to be happy.
-Perhaps our focus on enriching our material wealth distracts us from enriching our souls.
-Perhaps this contributes to the elusiveness of happiness.
+Could it be that our obsession with acquiring material wealth distracts us from enriching our souls?
+I wonder if this is why happiness so often eludes us.

 -- Socrates